Vintage Lens - Modern Optics

 The Mandler does seem to be pretty sharp in the center.
 But what about overall performance?

-I took some shots to compare it to my 35 Leica Summilux (the latest version) which for this purpose I shot at f2 and f8.
-It might seem like an unfair test but my goal was not to do an scientific comparison but just to see which I should take when I go out to shoot.
+I took some shots to compare it to my 35 Leica Summilux (the latest version).
+It might seem like an unfair test but my goal was not to do a scientific comparison but just to see how wide the quality gap was between them and which one I should take when I go out to shoot.

 Center-frame Crop @f8 - Distant Subject